Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Reviews: PCA, K-means, Rcut, and LE

 \subsection{Ratio Cut (Rcut)}

-Rcut \cite{chan1994spectral, von2007tutorial} is also a clustering algorithm, but it works with a similarity (or weight) matrix $W\in \mathbb{R}^{n\times n}$, where $W_{ij}=W_{ji}\geq 0$ measures the similarity between data $A_i$ and $A_j$.
-It seeks a partition via minimizing the one-versus-remaining weights (normalized by cluster size):
+Given an undirected graph of $n$ vertices (data points), with the adjacency matrix defined to be a similarity matrix $W\in \mathbb{R}^{n\times n}$, measuring the pairwise similarities between data points, $W_{ij}=W_{ji}\geq 0$, Rcut \cite{chan1994spectral, von2007tutorial} seeks a partition via minimizing the one-versus-rest weights: